makersacademy/rps-challenge/README.md

 - shorten the calculation for winner step by server (if possible, as already the value is given, might not need index value)

-- refactor the feature test where you create a new user in the tests#
+- refactor the feature test where you create a new user in the tests

 - 'play again button' at the end

 - further tests on Player class(if needed?)

 ## What i did later on (after monday)
+- not fat controller (refactor it into model, add in unit tests, - commit: 'fixed game_spec temporarily')

 - Made a class for the game itself where it will return a random choice

 - refactored the player class to extract RPS class where it calculates winner, and changed get '/result' page to use these new classes.

-## Problems encountered
+## Problems encountered (not yet solved)

 - not sure how to fix the choice for computer, feature test not passing due to argument (fixed choice for computer) not passed into the game in feature test